-In the past two years, dozens of Baha'is have been arrested, detained, interrogated, and subsequently released after, in some cases, weeks or months in detention.
+In the past two years, dozens of Baha'is have been arrested, detained, interrogated, and subsequently released, in some cases after weeks or months in detention.
 Charges typically ranged from "causing anxiety in the minds of the public and of officials" to "spreading propaganda against the regime."
 In December 2005, Zabihullah Mahrami, a Baha'i who had been jailed for more than 10 years on charges of apostasy, died in prison under mysterious circumstances.
-In May 2006, 54 Baha'is, mostly young women in their teens and twenties, were arrested in Shiraz while teaching underprivileged children non-religious subjects such as math and science.
-Throughout the fall of 2006, several other Baha'is were arrested and released pending trial.
-In none of these cases were any formal charges ever filed.
-More than 120 Baha'is have been arbitrarily arrested since early 2005.
+In May 2006, 54 Baha'is, mostly young women in their teens and 20s, were arrested in Shiraz while teaching underprivileged children non-religious subjects such as math and science.
+In November 2007, three of the Baha'is were sentenced to four years in prison for "spreading propaganda against the Islamic Republic."
+According to numerous media reports, the other 51 Baha'is were given one year suspended sentences, conditional upon their attendance at courses held by the state's "Islamic Propaganda Organization," which would require them to sign documents saying they are Muslim.
+They have refused to participate in these courses.
+Throughout the fall of 2006, several other Baha'is were arrested and released, pending trial.
+Approximately 150 Baha'is have been arbitrarily arrested since late 2004.
 Dozens are awaiting trial, while others have been sentenced to prison terms ranging from 90 days to one year.
 All of those convicted are in the process of appealing the verdicts.
-As of this writing, there are more than 60 Baha'is awaiting trial on account of their religious beliefs.
+As of this writing, 10 Baha'is are in prison and there are more than 60 Baha'is awaiting trial on account of their religious beliefs.